jaylong255/tf-gcp-test/README.md

 ### General

+Build the docker image with Terraform and Google Cloud SDK installed and copy the TF modules over.

 `docker-compose build`

-Builds the docker image with Terraform and Google Cloud SDK installed and copies the TF modules over.

 Useful in case you need to jump into the container and run commands directly for experimentation.

 `docker-compose run gcloud /bin/bash`

 ### Terraform